netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

       concerns MUST be explicitly listed by name, and the reasons for the sensitivity/privacy concerns MUST be explained.

-Documents that define exclusively modules following the extension in {{!RFC8791}} are not required to include the security template in {{sec-security-template}}.
+Documents that exclusively define modules that follow the extension in {{!RFC8791}} are not required to include the security template in {{sec-security-template}}.
 Likewise, following the template is not required for modules that define YANG extensions such as {{?RFC7952}}.

 ###  Security Considerations Section Template {#sec-security-template}